 Food: €15 / day if you cook for yourself some nights and avoid tourist restaurants

 All in all, you can easily visit Croatia with a budget of about €50 – 60 per day if you find some ways to cut costs on some days.

 Make sure you also factor in the cost of a travel insurance policy.
-We personally used World Nomads for our Iceland trip however it’s important to read the policy details to ensure it’s right for you.
+We personally used World Nomads for our Croatia trip however it’s important to read the policy details to ensure it’s right for you.
 Click here to get a quote from World Nomads.